 which may be proved by interchanging the order of summation and trivially estimating the length of the resulting arithmetic progression.
-However, in applications to correlation problems, the error term in (\ref{approxa2}) is not strong enough.
-Typically we require an additional factor of $1/q$, uniformly for $q\leq x^{C}$ as $x\rightarrow\infty$ for some $C>1-A$.
-Our first theorem (Theorem \ref{arith}) establishes the requisite refinement of (\ref{approxa2}) in the case $f(n)=d_{k-1}(n)$, with a fairly strong value of $C$.
-Our second theorem (Theorem \ref{anotherpoly}) is deduced from Theorem \ref{arith}.
+Yet, in applications to correlation problems, the error term in (\ref{approxa2}) is too weak; typically we need a factor of $1/q$, uniformly for $q\leq x^{C}$ as $x\rightarrow\infty$ for some $C>1-A$. \\